srajagopal/DevJam/Lab Guides/Lab 5 - Introduction to API BaaS (Backend-as-a-Service)/README.md

     k.
 Click on ‘Hide Details’ for the entity and browse to the top

-**Extra Credit:** Add a new entity to the ‘hotels’ data collection using the ‘CREATE’ operation available in the BaaS portal.
+**Extra Credit:** Add a new entity to the ‘hotels’ data collection using the ‘POST’ operation available in the BaaS portal.

 ***Hint:*** Remove the uuid and type attributes in case you copy-paste from an existing entity.